seppegadeyne/astro-process-html/README.md

-# Astro Optimization Script
+# Astro Modify HTML Files After Build Script

-This repository includes an optimization script that improves the performance of your Astro-generated HTML files.
+This repository includes a script that modifies Astro-generated HTML files after the build.
 The script performs the following tasks:

 - Adds IDs to h2, h3, and h4 tags
 - Minifies the HTML